-- The accredited center must submit the Request for Accreditation Review and upload all required materials to the center’s portfolio a minimum of 45 days before the first unit of Certified Educator CPE will commence.
+- The accredited program must submit the Request for Accreditation Review and upload all required materials to the center’s portfolio a minimum of 45 days before the first unit of Certified Educator CPE will commence.

 - Materials will be reviewed within 30 days of assignment to an accreditation reviewer.

 - If materials are satisfactory, a letter of provisional accreditation will be issued by the assigned assigned commissioner.

 - If inadequacies are found, a letter outlining the inadequacies will be issued.
 The letter can either:

 - issue provisional status with a timeline regarding submission of the corrections; or

 - deny provisional status and outline the inadequacies (Certified Educator CPE training cannot begin until provisional status is granted).

 - The addition of Certified Educator CPE ordinarily does not require a site visit, but one may required based on its review of the proposal.

 - A program may begin Certified Educator CPE once it has received a letter of provisional approval from their assigned commissioner.